NaufalGhifari/naufal_opencv/README.md

 # naufal_opencv
-My notes while I'm learning OpenCV!
-Most likely object detection oriented.
+This repo documents my journey in learning OpenCV!